Skip to main content

 Arranging special assistance

-Arranging assistance is simple.
-After you've made your train booking on Click Travel, you can book assistance online using the Assisted Travel Form or by phone using these numbers:
+Alternatively, After you've made your train booking on Click Travel, you can book assistance online using the Assisted Travel Form or by phone using these numbers:

 • 0800 022 3720